JeremyWurbs/dosaku/README.md

 ```

 JsonSerializer is a class defined in [json_serializer.py](dosaku/modules/dosaku/json_serializer.py) that has registered
-itself as handling the task *SongSerializer*.
+itself as handling the *SongSerializer* task.
 That is, the JsonSerializer class implements the actual code necessary to
 do all the abstract methods for SongSerializer (in this simple example, just the *serialize* method).

 But JsonSerializer is not the only possible option.
 You may list all the Modules that have registered themselves as